 Ranking the Best (and Worst) Mediterranean Restaurants in Las Vegas

 Yassou Greek Grill Cafe (on W. Charleston Blvd.)
 [Greek Cuisine] — Loosely translated, “Yassou” means “good health.”
-This is a family run restaurant on the far west side of town, near Summerlin.
-Dine it or take out, the food comes out quick and is inexpensive.
-Standard Greek fare, with generous platters which all come with salad topped with feta cheese and olives, rice, and meat.
+This is a family-run restaurant on the far west side of town, near Summerlin.
+Dine-in or take-out, the food comes out quickly and is inexpensive.
+Standard Greek fare, with generous platters which all come with a salad topped with feta cheese and olives, rice, and meat.
 Several other salads and sandwiches are also optional.
 Greek pizzas are excellent.
-Reason why Yassou receives a grade higher than many more upscale restaurants (this place is pretty Spartan by comparison, with plastic forks and knives) is the quality of meat, which is clearly a cut above most restaurants.
+The reason why Yassou receives a grade higher than many more upscale restaurants (this place is pretty Spartan by comparison, with plastic forks and knives) is the quality of meat, which is clearly a cut above most restaurants.
 I’ve ordered the filet kabobs many times, which were as tender as a premium $42 steak (and spiced to perfection).
 The owner also comes out and checks on his customers, making sure everyone is happy.
 The attention to details makes Yassou a standout.

-Marrahkech Moroccan Restaurant (on Paradise Road) [Moroccan Cuisine] — Probably the fanciest Middle Eastern restaurant in the city, this place is quite popular with tourists, and some locals.
-On the small side, and always crowded at night, expect to play $70-80 per person, with main entre, a drink, and tip — which is worth the cost if you’re into atmosphere and an experience (I’m not — I just want good food and reliable service).
+Marrakech Moroccan Restaurant (on Paradise Road) [Moroccan Cuisine] — Probably the fanciest Middle Eastern restaurant in the city, this place is quite popular with tourists and some locals.
+On the small side, and always crowded at night, expect to pay $70-80 per person, with main entre, a drink, and tip — which is worth the cost if you’re into the atmosphere and an experience (I’m not — I just want good food and reliable service).
 There’s also a fixed-price menu for less than $50, which I believe includes 5 or 6 courses.
 Only open for dinner, belly dancing is part of the show, which I suppose can be fun.
 Just not my thing.